History of Jerusalem: Middle Bronze

-Archaeological evidence suggests that the first settlement was established near Gihon Spring between 3000 and 2800 BCE.
 The first known mention of the city was in c.
-2000 BCE in the Middle Kingdom Egyptian Execration Texts in which the city was recorded as Rusalimum.
+2000 BCE in the Middle Kingdom Egyptian execration texts in which the city was recorded as Rusalimum.
 The root S-L-M in the name is thought to refer to either "peace" (compare with modern Salam or Shalom in modern Arabic and Hebrew) or Shalim, the god of dusk in the Canaanite religion.